Test your students’ global IQ at our annual international knowledge competition for high school students.

 This free event invites teams of four to challenge their global knowledge to correctly answer a series of multiple-choice questions in competition with other local schools.
 The winning team will represent Minnesota at the national Academic WorldQuest competition organized by the World Affairs Councils of America, on April 28-29, 2023 in Washington, DC.

 - Each high school (9-12 grade students) can register up to 2 teams of 4 students for the in-person event on a first-come, first-served basis.
 All high schools also have the option to register an unlimited number of teams to participate online.

 - FREE to compete

 - Additional prize drawings throughout the event

-- Team Spirit Award: Your chance to win a $100 Amazon gift card!
+- Team Spirit Award: Let your Spirit show for a chance to win a $100 Amazon gift card!
+In-person teams only.

 All questions for this year’s competition will be drawn from sources in the official Academic WorldQuest Study Guide, with the exception of current events.